ocf/ocfweb/ocfweb/docs/docs/staff/procedures/backporting-packages.md

 Use a command like:

-    dch --local ocf --distribution jessie "Patched by OCF to not recursively delete $HOME on login."
+    dch --local ocf --distribution jessie 'Patched by OCF to not recursively delete $HOME on login.'

 ## Step 6: Build the package

-* Test that you can build the package with `fakeroot debian/rules binary`.
-Fix any errors.

-* Build the package with `dpkg-buildpackage -us -uc -b`.
+Build the package with `dpkg-buildpackage -us -uc -b`.
 The `.deb` file will pop out in your parent directory.

 ## Step 7: Test and upload to our apt repo